 There are even more options at Frankfurt Airport.
 Austrian Airlines, Air Dolomiti, Brussels Airlines, Condor, Croatia Airlines, Egyptair, Eurowings, LOT, Lufthansa, SAS and SWISS all offer it.
 You can see the details such as the times here.

-The service used to be offered by Ryanair (which is where I first used it) but it is not available anymore.
+The service used to be offered across the network by Ryanair (which is where I first used it) but it seems to be only in Edinburgh now, from 17:00 to 21:00 for flights departing before 08:00 the next day.
 Thomas Cook also appear to no longer offer it in 2022.

 Checking in a bag the night before is certainly a huge time saver.
 Airports are usually very busy in the morning, so it is something you should consider if you have an early flight scheduled.